 ConcentrationsView School Profile

 Colorado enjoys a robust economy, boasting one of the lowest unemployment rates and fastest job growth rates in the country, according to a 2019 report in USA Today.
-Colorado's economy thrives across several sectors, and many of the fastest-growing jobs in the state require a master's degree.
+Colorado's economy thrives across several sectors, and many of the state's fastest-growing jobs require a master's degree.
 Online MBA graduates in Colorado can pursue careers in fields like aerospace, genetic counseling, statistics, healthcare, and law.

 Colorado's top industries are generally concentrated in the state's larger cities, like Denver, Boulder, Fort Collins, Pueblo, and Colorado Springs.
 These communities form an urban band stretching north to south through the center of the state.
-However, some thriving industries, such as agriculture, benefit from Colorado's natural resources and are spread across more rural areas.
+Some thriving industries, such as agriculture, benefit from Colorado's natural resources and spread across more rural areas.

-Experts expect the job outlook for Coloradans to remain positive in the future.
-A study by the Leeds School of Business at the University of Colorado Boulder projected that the economy will continue to grow over the next few years, although at a slower, more sustainable rate.
+Experts expect the job outlook for Colorado residents to remain positive in the future.
+A study by the Leeds School of Business at the University of Colorado Boulder projects that the economy will continue growing over the next few years, but at a slower, more sustainable rate.

 |Company||Location||Main Industry||Number of Employees|